Logging

 • logging.pattern.correlation=

 • Appender pattern for log correlation.
-Supported only with the default Logback setup.
+Its default value varies according to the logging system.

 org.springframework.boot.context.logging.LoggingApplicationListener.